-- The college or university should explain to the reporting party that: - Its responsive action/remedial abilities may be limited based on the level of confidentiality or privacy requested by reporting party. - It cannot guarantee privacy if doing so would jeopardize the safety of the reporting party or others in cases involving: pattern, predation, violence, threat, weapons, minors, or other compelling safety risks. - Only those with a need to know will be informed. - Train those who will be informed about confidentiality - If the responding party is an employee, the institution may need to proceed under Title VII.
+- The institution should explain to the reporting party that: - Its responsive action/remedial abilities may be limited based on the level of confidentiality or privacy requested by reporting party. - It cannot guarantee privacy if doing so would jeopardize the safety of the reporting party or others in cases involving: pattern, predation, violence, threat, weapons, minors, or other compelling safety risks. - Only those with a need to know will be informed. - Train those who will be informed about confidentiality - If the responding party is an employee, the institution may need to proceed under Title VII. - If the incident involves a minor, the institution may also need to proceed